smulhall/objectify-utils/README.md

-Objectify-Utils (Objectify Utilities for App Engine)
+Objectify-Utils (Objectify Utilities for Google Appengine)
 ===========================

 Objectify-Utils contain various utility and extension classes to augment <a href="http://code.google.com/p/objectify-appengine">Objectify 4</a>.
 This library includes Objectify Translators for enhanced handling of large numbers, Joda-Money, and Joda-Time types.
 In addition, it includes a ShardedCounter implementation for high-throughput+consistent counters backed by the GAE Datastore.